wavefrontHQ/observability-for-kubernetes/operator/dev-internal/docs/alerts/alerts.md

     - **Wavefront instance**.
 For example, the value of `<YOUR_WAVEFRONT_INSTANCE>` from your wavefront url (`https://<YOUR_WAVEFRONT_INSTANCE>.wavefront.com`).
     - **Cluster name**.
 For example, the value of `clusterName` from your Wavefront Custom Resource configuration (ex: `mycluster-us-west-1`).
     - **(Optional) Alert template**.
 For example, the value of `<alert_template_file.json.tmpl>` from the list of alert templates (ex: `pod-backoff-event.json.tmpl`).
+    - **(Optional) Alert target**.
+For example, an email address, PagerDuty key, or [alert target](https://docs.wavefront.com/webhooks_alert_notification.html).
+Alert targets can be a comma separated list.

 ### Example: Creating All the Alerts